-4 Each MSME is identified by the last 5-digits of the crib number.
+6 Each MSME is identified by the last 5-digits of the crib number.

-- Repayments from MSME loans will be deposited in an account held at a commercial bank and owned by the NRPB.
+- A report generated by the PFI will be submitted to substantiate transfer amounts.
+The reports will be reviewed and reconciled against monthly reports and internal database.
+The repayment amounts will be booked against the accounts receivable. - Repayments from MSME loans will be deposited in an account held at a commercial bank and owned by the NRPB.
 It may be used for re-lending once the entire funds for the Enterprise Support Project have been disbursed. - The PFI will also provide the NRPB with their own quarterly financial reports on disbursements to and reimbursement from MSMEs, recovery of doubtful and bad debts and reimbursement to NRPB.
 This report is due within 20 days after the end of the quarter and will be reviewed and reconciled against monthly reports and internal database. - Revenue generated from repayments from MSMEs and sales of securities/collateral are recorded as follows:

-Repayment to Project by MSMEs Debit -NRBP Reflow Account Credit- Account Receiveable (AR Sub-Loan, or WC loan) Recovery of Funds from Asset Sale (@ Break Even) Debit - NRPB Reflow Bank Account Credit- Account Receiveable (AR Sub-Loan, or WC) Recovery of Funds from Asset Sale (@ Loss) Debit- NRPB Reflow Bank Account Debit -Gain/Loss on Security Credit- Account Receiveable (AR Sub-Loan, or WC)
+Repayment to Project by MSMEs

+- Debit -NRBP Reflow Account - •Credit- Account Receiveable (AR Sub-Loan, or WC loan)

-Recovery of Funds from Asset Sale (@ gain) Debit- NRPB Reflow Bank Account Credit - Gain/Loss on Security Credit- Account Receiveable (AR Sub-Loan, or WC) --- ---
+Recovery of Funds from Asset Sale (@ Break Even)

+- •Debit NRPB Reflow Bank Account - •Credit- Account Receiveable (AR Sub-Loan, or WC)

+Recovery of Funds from Asset Sale (@

+- Debit- NRPB Reflow Bank Account

+- Debit -Gain/Loss on Security

+- Credit- Account Receiveable (AR Sub-Loan, or WC)